If you’re running on autopilot or going through the motions, there are ways you can get emotionally unstuck.

 If you have a tendency toward perfectionism, imposter syndrome, or fear of failure, you may want to think of how this is getting in your way.

 Again, it can help to work through this with a therapist, but you can also start by reminding yourself of realistic and manageable expectations — and that life is not perfect.
-This can help you get a more realistic image of yourself and your abilities in order to find your passion and purpose.

 You can invest in yourself by practicing self-love.